Fintech course overview

 Request more information

 Deeph Chana has extensive experience of working on world-leading STEM in academia, industry and government and brings a wealth of knowledge and expertise to Imperial Executive Education Programmes.
-He is the Programme Co-Director of the Imperial Fintech Programme and Professor of Practice within Imperial College Business School.
+He is the Programme Co-Director of the Imperial Fintech: Foundations, Applications and Impact programme and Professor of Practice within Imperial College Business School.
 Deeph is also Deputy Director of the Institute for Security Science Technology, co-founder of the UK-Government funded Research Institute in Trustworthy Industrial Control Systems and Imperial's FinTech Network of Excellence.

 Originally a commercial banker, Helene is a highly experienced FinTech Programme Director, exited entrepreneur, educator and author.
 Her most recent role was MD of the global Rainmaking Colab FinTech Programme, a world-first, post-accelerator programme for Series A+ FinTechs and Tier 1 financial institutions.
 Responsible for the inaugural programme of education and events for Innovate Finance, Helene is also an Associate Director of the LIBF Digital Banking Centre, the Lead Fellow and creator on a world-first FinTech Pathway in a Masters in Tech Entrepreneurship Degree for UCL, and co-creator and lead delivery partner on the Imperial College FinTech Executive Education Programme.